okaram/IntroJava/Functions.md

 ```java
 int n3=add( add(2,3), add(5,7));
 ```
-Here, first we evaluate the arguments, in left-to-right order, so the compiler will first evaluate `add(2,3)`, in its own context, number1=2, number2=3, sum=5 and returns 5; then evaluates `add(5,7)` in its own independent context, returnung 12, and finally evaluates the outer expression, which is equivalent to add(5,12), yielding 12.
+Here, first we evaluate the arguments, in left-to-right order, so the compiler will first evaluate `add(2,3)`, in its own activation frame, number1=2, number2=3, sum=5 and returns 5; then evaluates `add(5,7)` in its own activation frame, returning 12, and finally evaluates the outer expression, which is equivalent to add(5,12), yielding 12.

 ## Exercises (assume we have the functions above)